 The AFKO publishes a news bulletin four times a year at the start of each season: “La Voix des Kootenays” (“The Voice of the Kootenays”).
 You can obtain a copy by visiting our community center in Nelson.
 You can also access it on our website under “Publications”.

-Every third Wednesday of the month from 5pm to 7pm is French Wednesday at Uptown Sports Bar, Nelson.
-French speakers and enthusiasts gather to eat tasty food and chat.
-Deals on poutine and some beers on tap.
+Each season, AFKO tries to re-invent their traditional 5 pm to 7pm event.
+The idea stays the same : french speakers and enthusiasts gather to eat tasty food and chat at the Royal on Baker St. Deals on poutine and some beers on tap.
 Kids are welcome!
 See you there!

 Every first Thursday of July and August, the AFKO organises a potluck at Lakeside Park at the Rotary shelter.
 This is the perfect occasion to hang out with friends or to meet new francophones and francophiles!
 Bring a side to share (salad, dip, small bites) and something to grill on the barbecue.
 We bring our giant Jenga game and our volley-ball!